-We provide other assurance services to the Company in relation to the Company's Solvency Return.
-We have no other relationship with, or interest in, the company.
-Partners and employees of our firm may deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
+Other than in our capacity as auditor and the provision of other assurance services we have no relationship with, or interest in, the company.
+Partners and employees of our firm may deal with the company on normal terms within the ordinary course of trading activities of the business of the company.